skedgo/tripkit-ios/README.md

 ## Components

-- TripKit (iOS, iOS extension, macOS): Core functionality for A-to-B routing, waypoint routing, real-time updates, transport data, and more.
+- TripKit (iOS, iOS extensions, macOS): Core functionality for A-to-B routing, waypoint routing, real-time updates, transport data, and more.
-- TripKitUI (iOS): UI elements for displaying trips on a map and TripGo-styled table cells.
+- TripKitUI (iOS, iOS extensions): UI elements for displaying trips on a map and TripGo-styled table cells.
 - TripKitBookings (iOS): User accounts and in-app booking functionality.
 - TripKitInterApp (iOS): Helpers for deep linking into other apps, such as FlitWays, GoCatch, Ingogo, Lyft, Ola and Uber.